Gigi Hadid Is An 'Illegal Alien' In A New Fashion Ad – & People Are Not Happy

 NO nononononononononononononononononononononon nooooooooooooooo PHRASING pic.twitter.com/5cesye4imT— Tyler McCall (@eiffeltyler) June 25, 2018

-For the people who were upset, however, Jeremy undoubtedly made things worse by deleting the caption and writing a new one that appeared to be more sensitive to the issue, but without an acknowledgement of the offense the previous caption caused.
-At the time of publishing, the new caption reads: "Alien Nation! @gigihadid stars in my new @moschino campaign ....
+For the people who were upset, however, Jeremy undoubtedly made things worse by deleting the caption and writing a new one that appeared to be more sensitive to the issue, but without an acknowledgement of the offence the previous caption had caused.
+The new caption reads: "Alien Nation! @gigihadid stars in my new @moschino campaign ....
 What is an 'alien?'
-The concept of my ad campaign is to bring attention to the US administration’s harsh stance towards 'illegal aliens'.
+[T]he concept of my ad campaign is to bring attention to the US administration’s harsh stance towards 'illegal aliens'.
 I painted the models in my show and this campaign as a way to open a discussion on what exactly an 'alien' is – are they orange blue yellow green?
 Does this matter?
-They are our friends, neighbors, co workers, relatives and people we love."
+They are our friends, [neighbours], co workers, relatives and people we love."

 Advertisement